NTSB: Freight crew was on scene during S. Carolina crash

-COLUMBIA, S.C. — Federal investigators say the crew of a CSX freight train was still on scene at the time of a deadly South Carolina crash, with an engineer running to safety as a passenger train hurtled down the track toward him.
+COLUMBIA, S.C. — The crew of a CSX freight train was still on scene at the time of a deadly South Carolina crash, with an engineer running to safety as a passenger train hurtled down the track toward him, federal investigators said Wednesday.

-That detail was among information released Wednesday by the National Transportation Safety Board.
+That detail was among information released by the National Transportation Safety Board, which also noted that the freight train's conductor "was thrown off the locomotive and sustained minor injuries."

-Investigators have said human decision making "likely" played a key role in the Feb.
-4 crash near Cayce.

-Several weeks ago, the NTSB said a switch was in the wrong position, sending an Amtrak passenger train onto a side track where the CSX freight train was parked.
+Most of the information released Wednesday mirrored details from a preliminary report published several weeks ago about the Feb.
+4 crash near Cayce, in which the NTSB said human decision-making "likely" played a key role.
+Investigators said that a track switch was in the wrong position, sending a New York-to-Miami Amtrak passenger train onto a side track where the CSX freight train was parked after offloading materials nearby.

-The Amtrak engineer and conductor died.
-More than 100 passengers were taken to hospitals.
+Amtrak engineer Michael Kempf, 54, of Savannah, Georgia, and conductor Michael Cella, 36, of Orange Park, Florida, were killed.
+More than 100 passengers were taken to hospitals for treatment.

+Authorities have also been analyzing a data recorder from the Amtrak locomotive, which investigators have said showed the train was going just under the 59 mph (95 kph) speed limit, and that the engineer applied the horn and emergency brakes before the crash.

+Upon initial inspection, the NTSB also said that forward-facing video from the Amtrak locomotive stopped recording before the crash but that officials were still trying to determine if they could get more information from it.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.